alwoais12/portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Ahmed](https://github.com/ahmed/Portfolio).
+Please give me proper credit by linking back to [Ahmed Alowais](https://github.com/alwoais12/Portfolio).
 Thanks!

 ## Built With